 Becoming an advocate

 Steffensmeier started getting involved in various learning communities and events to share her passion for STEM, and specifically math, with younger students.
-Dawn Walker Chalmers, academic adviser for mathematics and statistics, worked with her at Taking the Road Less Traveled, a one-day conference where middle and high school girls can learn about STEM fields, coordinated by Women in Science and Engineering (WiSE) at Iowa State.
+Dawn Walker Chalmers, academic advisor for mathematics and statistics, worked with her at Taking the Road Less Traveled, a one-day conference where middle and high school girls can learn about STEM fields, coordinated by Women in Science and Engineering (WiSE) at Iowa State.

-“She was the only peer adviser who went table to table to speak with each of the girls there,” Walker Chalmers said.
+“She was the only peer advisor who went table to table to speak with each of the girls there,” Walker Chalmers said.
 “She made the girls want to be part of the event.
 I have always been impressed by Anna’s ability to support and encourage students.
 This day I was blown away.”